AI Summary of Peer-Reviewed Research

 Research area:AeronauticsAviationIncident report

-What the researchers tested: The researchers analyzed aircraft incidents and accidents in Nigeria over the 2000-2020 period.
-They used data from the Nigerian Safety Investigation Bureau (NSIB) and the Aviation Safety Network (ASN) to identify attributes, trends, and preventive recommendations.
+The researchers analyzed aircraft incidents and accidents in Nigeria over the 2000-2020 period.
+They used data from the Nigerian Safety Investigation Bureau (NSIB) and the Aviation Safety Network (ASN) to identify and categorize occurrence attributes, trends, and preventive recommendations.

 Key points

-• Fixed-wing aircraft accounted for 79% of occurrences; rotary-wing aircraft accounted for 21%.
+• Serious incidents accounted for 62% of recorded occurrences; accidents accounted for 38%.

-• The landing phase was the most occurrence-prone, and passenger flights had the highest number of incidents.
+• The landing phase had the highest number of occurrences, and passenger flights were most often involved.

-• Human and organizational factors were identified as the main causes.
+• Human and organizational factors were the predominant causes.

 Disclosure